gnois/luaty/README.md

         ├── bar.lua
         └── ...
 ```
-However, do note that Luaty does not understand Lua package.path, which may not be statically resolvable.
+Since orphan.lt is not required, it will not be processed.
-By the same reason, dynamically constructed require() is ignored by Luaty as well.
+Also, Lua package.path and dynamically constructed require() are not processed, because they are not statically resolvable.

 Lua output files will not be overwritten if they exist.
-To force overwriting, use ```-f``` switch.
+To force overwriting, use `-f` switch.

-To transpile only *main.lt* file without its dependencies, provide a destination ending with .lua
+To compile only *main.lt* file without its dependencies, provide a destination ending with .lua
 ```
 luaty [-f] path/main /out/main.lua
 ```